Get ready to Spring Forward and join our 30-day fundraising challenge to help us raise $125,000.

 You can explore a great variety of writing on specific issues and animals with a group.
 Some suggested titles include: Among Animals: The Lives of Animals and Humans in Contemporary Short Fiction; The Secret Lives of Bats: My Adventures with the World's Most Misunderstood Mammals; Why Animal Suffering Matters: Philosophy, Theology, and Practical Ethics ; Next of Kin: My Conversations with Chimpanzees

 Make sharing examples of kindness toward animals a part of your conversations with the children in your life.
-You can find great reading recommendations for all ages on HRA’s Animal Academy.
+You can find great reading recommendations for all ages on HRA’s Animal Academy, plus projects and educational resources designed for animal-loving youth on St. Hubert’s website.

 Share social media posts and requests from HRA and other animal welfare organizations, contribute information to community listservs and websites, and provide animal-related resources to others.